sebasjicha10/pagerank/README.md

 ```

 A website is more important if it is linked to by other important websites, and links from less important websites have their links weighted less.
+This project, implements two approaches for calculating PageRank – calculating both by sampling pages from a Markov Chain random surfer and by iteratively applying the PageRank formula.

 ## Random Surfer Model
 Considers the behavior of a hypothetical surfer on the internet who clicks on links at random.
 The random surfer model imagines a surfer who starts with a web page at random, and then randomly chooses links to follow.